ADernild/queen_dk_nys/README.md

 - [ ] Format data for display (M).
 - [x] Create interactive dashboard to interact with findings.
 - [ ] Add meaningfull titles to tabs.
-- [*] Write introduction to dahsboard and implement on git and index tab in dashboard.
+- \* Write introduction to dahsboard and implement on git and index tab in dashboard.
 - [ ] Create consistent colorpalette for data.
-- [*] Add filtering by year and words - and implement in visualization data (M).
+- \* Add filtering by year and words - and implement in visualization data (M).
-- [ ] Create list of data sources in dashboard (M).
+- [R] Create list of data sources in dashboard (M).
 - [ ] Implement language option for dahsboard (M).
 - [ ] Finalize design of dashboard (M)
 - [ ] Remove unfinished implementations from dashboard.